 Professional Resilience Course

 On 10 November 2017, Emmott Snell Solicitors were pleased to host the Professional Resilience Course written by Lee Moore and Sue Richardson and presented by Lee Moore.

 In recognition of this, all members of the Emmott Snell team attended the course together with guest attendees from other sectors including the police, a charity dealing with road traffic accident trauma, and the NHS.

-The aim of the course was to help the attendees understand the nature of compassion fatigue, its effects (some of which are listed above), the risk factors and how to prepare, plan and respond these symptoms.
+The aim of the course was to help the attendees understand the nature of compassion fatigue, its effects (some of which are listed above), the risk factors and how to prepare, plan and respond to these symptoms.

 During the course, attendees completed a self-diagnosis test to assess their level of risk.
-We then had a group discussion where we talking about how to manage these symptoms and prevent them from developing into a disorder.
+We then had a group discussion where we talked about how to manage these symptoms and prevent them from developing into a disorder.
 This included thinking about individual self-care plans which commonly included:

 - Life/work balance